boostorg/hana/README.md

 the [include](include) directory to your compiler's header search path and you are done.

 The library relies on a full-featured C++14 compiler and standard library, but nothing else is required.
-As of October 2014, the only compiler known to compile the test suite is Clang 3.6.0 (trunk) with libc++ (trunk too).
-While Clang 3.5 has full support for C++14, it has several C++14-related bugs that are fixed in the trunk and make it incapable of compiling Hana.
+As of November 2014, the only compiler known to compile the full test suite is Clang 3.6.0 (trunk) with libc++ (trunk too).
+While Clang 3.5 is advertised as having full support for C++14, it has several C++14-related bugs that are fixed in the trunk and make it incapable of compiling the full test suite.
+However, efforts were made to make the library usable with Clang 3.5 and the libc++ that's shipped with it; you should expect a couple of compiler bugs to pop up here and there, but most functionality should be available.

 ## Documentation